 In response to the ruling, an Uber official stated that they would ensure the Egyptians would still enjoy on-demand transportation benefits.
 In addition, they will work with the transportation sector to ease transportation in the country.

 Careem statement on Facebook

-With 157,000 drivers employed and nearly four million Uber clients by 2017, Egypt is Uber’s main market in the Middle East since its launch in 2014 and is also fast growing as stated by Abdellatif Waked, its country’s general manager.
-Also, to regulate the charges for their rides and offer their car users with affordable vehicles, several deals were made by the company to ensure low rates of inflation among its workers.
+With 157,000 drivers employed and nearly four million Uber clients by 2017, Egypt has been Uber’s primary market in the Middle East since its launch in 2014.
+As stated by Abdellatif Waked, it is also fast-growing, its country’s general manager.
+Also, to regulate the charges for their rides and offer their car users affordable vehicles, several deals were made by the company to ensure low rates of inflation among its workers.

 Uber departed countries like Hungary and Denmark due to similar legal and regulatory setbacks and was deemed unfit to run taxi services in London in 2017 and stripped of its operating license.

-On 3rd of last month, Mohamed Salah, the Egyptian footballer was assigned as Uber’s brand ambassador.
+On the 3rd of last month, Mohamed Salah, the Egyptian footballer, was assigned as Uber’s brand ambassador.
+Salah remarks that UBER in Egypt has led to a transformation in movement.
 It resulted from a contract between MS Commercial and Uber Egypt being the initial player in sports to be the face of top Egypt’s ride-hailing technology.
-Salah remarks that, UBER in Egypt has led to a transformation in movement.